jkr2255/riot-fontawesome/README.md

 * `text-style` ... additional styles for text.
 * `transform` ... apply transformation for icon.

+### Caching

+In many of the use cases, icon patterns used in pages are limited.
+So caching SVG nodes will increase performance.

+But, when using many icons like FontAwesome demonstration, or performing transformations with unlimited parameters, cache might be floddoed up.

+So, there are some settings related to caches.

+* `RiotFontAwesome.config.iconCache` ... whether to cache icons. (default true)
+* `RiotFontAwesome.config.textCache` ... whether to cache texts. (default false)
+* `cache="always/none"` in tag ... tag with `cache="always"` is cached regardless of `config`. `cache="none"` is never cached.
+* `RiotFontAwesome.cache.clear()` ... purge cache.

 ## TODO

 * Add automated test